Loading...

 How to consume egg (whole), tea with milk without glucose spikes

-Include high-fiber foods like chia seeds, flaxseeds, or vegetables with your meal to slow down digestion and glucose absorption.
+Incorporate high-fiber foods like chia seeds or ground flaxseeds to your meal, as they can help slow down glucose absorption.

 Stay Hydrated